ASWINAMARNATH/HOTEL-MANAGEMENT-SYSTEM/README.md

 - JDBC
 - MySQL

-# Developed a Application based application, which has five modules
+# Developed a Application based application, which has seven modules
 # Admin functionalities
 - Employee Login
 -Give access to new employees for access the application.